C4S4BL4NC4/natours-express-api/obsidian/vaults/nodeJS/MongoDB/Mongoose Schema and Model.md

     type: Number,
     required: [true, 'A tour must have a price'],
   },
+  summary: {
+    type: String,
+    trim: true, // Remove whitespace at the beginning and end of a String },
 });
 // To make a model
 const Tour = mongoose.model('Tour', tourSchema);